 When it comes to major procedures, most policies will have clauses such as a “missing tooth clause” or limitations on “preexisting conditions.”
 These clauses simply state that if you already have a problem with your teeth before signing your policy, then the insurance is not responsible for that work.
 That means that if a person has a tooth ache right now, the company will not help with getting that problem fixed.
 Coupled with waiting periods of up to a year, this type of Full Dental Coverage can be helpful for the future, but it is not useful for any current problems a patient might be facing.

 3.)
-The final meaning of the term Full Dental Coverage refers to a plan that will cover 100% of the cost of every procedure performed at the dental office.
+Refers to a plan that will cover 100% of the cost of every procedure performed at the dental office.
 This type of full coverage is the pot of gold at the end of the rainbow: It sounds wonderful and many people think they can find it, but in the end it really doesn’t exist.
 For major work performed, a single dental office visit can run over $20,000.
 If an insurance company were charging even $500 per month (a very expensive policy) but paying out $20,000 for a single visit to the dental office, the company would be losing $14,000 over the year, and that assumes the patient doesn't go back to the dentist for even more work before the year is out.

 For this reason, offering Full Dental Coverage where a company pays 100% of the dental bill is simply not practical for a company.
 If they regularly pay out more money than they take in, companies will soon go out of business.
 If the insurance company runs itself out of business, then what would the patient be left with?
 100% of the bill!